Apartments with Outdoor Space • Fort Greene, Brooklyn

 Fort Greene sits at the intersection of cultural gravitas and residential calm.
 You'll walk under a thick canopy—241 trees average within a 200-meter radius, with 8.5/10 canopy density—that softens the neighborhood's 19th-century brownstone blocks and industrial architecture.
 The presence of the Brooklyn Academy of Music anchors the area's identity, but the real texture comes from the mix: tree-lined streets feeding into Fort Greene Park (383 meters away on average), multiple subway lines threading through (C, B, Q, R, and others nearby), and a street-level economy of independent galleries, cafes, and longtime residents.
 It's quieter than the hype suggests, more settled than emerging.

-Fort Greene scores 5.6/10 overall on DwellCheck's livability index, ranking #6 of 11 in Brooklyn.
+Fort Greene scores 5.6/10 overall on DwellCheck's livability index, ranking #19 of 32 in Brooklyn.
 The median listing price in Fort Greene is $1.6M at $1088/sqft.
 Fort Greene has 5 subway stations within walking distance: Clinton-Washington Avs, Atlantic Av-Barclays Ctr, DeKalb Av.

 Frequently Asked Questions

-How is transit from Fort Greene?
+How do I get around from Fort Greene?

 Apartments with Outdoor Space in other Brooklyn neighborhoods